What to do if an employee changes gender

 If your employee can’t claim State Pension any more after becoming male:

 - change their National Insurance category letter from ‘C’ to ‘A’

 - start deducting National Insurance from their pay

 Employee paying reduced National Insurance contributions becomes male

 Until 1977, married women could choose to pay less National Insurance.
 Women who opted in before the scheme ended can continue to pay at a reduced rate.

-If an employee who opted in becomes male, change their National Insurance category letter from ‘E’ to ‘D’ if they’re in your company’s contracted-out scheme - or from ‘B’ to ‘A’ if they’re not.
+If an employee who opted in becomes male, change their National Insurance category letter from ‘B’ to ‘A’.
 Work out their National Insurance using the new letter on all following payments.